Bethlehem: Cultural centers and museums

 Bethlehem is home to the Palestinian Heritage Center, established in 1991.
 The center aims to preserve and promote Palestinian embroidery, art and folklore.
 The International Center of Bethlehem is another cultural center that concentrates primarily on the culture of Bethlehem.
 It provides language and guide training, woman's studies and arts and crafts displays, and training.

 The Bethlehem branch of the Edward Said National Conservatory of Music has about 500 students.
 Its primary goals are to teach children music, train teachers for other schools, sponsor music research, and the study of Palestinian folklore music.

-Bethlehem has four museums: The Crib of the Nativity Theatre and Museum offers visitors 31 three-dimensional models depicting the significant stages of the life of Jesus.
+Bethlehem has several museums: The Crib of the Nativity Theatre and Museum offers visitors 31 three-dimensional models depicting the significant stages of the life of Jesus.
 Its theater presents a 20-minute animated show.
 The Badd Giacaman Museum, located in the Old City of Bethlehem, dates back to the 18th century and is primarily dedicated to the history and process of olive oil production.
 Baituna al-Talhami Museum, established in 1972, contains displays of Bethlehem culture.
 The International Museum of Nativity was built by United Nations Educational, Scientific and Cultural Organization (UNESCO) to exhibit "high artistic quality in an evocative atmosphere".
+The Palestine Museum of Natural History is the first of its kind and is based on Bethlehem University campus.